ucb-152/lab6/README.md

 ### Graded Items:
-All reports are to be submitted through [Gradescope](https://www.gradescope.com/courses/959486)
+All graded items are to be submitted through [Gradescope](https://www.gradescope.com/courses/959486)

 > [!IMPORTANT]
 >